joncheng-dev/pizza-parlor-website/README.md

 typeof customerOne;
 Expected Output: object

-Test 2: "It should return an Order object containing a property 'this.pizzas', an empty object."
+Test 2: "It should return an Order object containing a property 'this.pizzas', an empty object, and start with 'this.currentId' of value 0."
 Code:
 let customerOne = new Order();
 customerOne;
 Expected Output:
-Order {pizzas: {...}}
+Order {pizzas: {...}, currentId = 0;}

 Describe: Pizza object constructor